najinkya1313/fpga-radio-correlator/README.md

 This project implements the correlator digitally on an FPGA.
 The analog signal from each antenna's LNB (Low Noise Block) is amplified and downconverted to ~10 MHz, passed through a precision comparator (AD790JN) that converts it to a 1-bit digital signal (0 or 1), and then fed into the FPGA.
 The FPGA has two  D-type flip flop samplers and an XNOR gate for correlating the signals.
 The correlation output is accumulated over a 65536-cycle window and the resulting correlation counts are sent to a host PC via the onboard RP2040 microcontroller over USB.

-This is the same architecture used in the IIA experiment, where they describe it as a "1-bit digital correlator assembled with simple digital logic circuits."
-Here, all of that logic lives inside the FPGA.
+This is the same architecture used in the IIA experiment.
+However, here, the D-flip flops and ex-NOR correlator lie inside the FPGA.

 ---